slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Always be clear and specific about what you expect from other people.
 You can not expect from them what you haven’t articulated…usually many times and in writing.
 Also plan for them to fail you.

-a good leader: a) knows when to speak and when don't. b) knows to create a vision of where they wanna go.
+a good leader:
+a) knows when to speak and when don't.
+b) knows to create a vision of where they wanna go.

 When someone is out of line, don’t let it slide too far.
 If you let someone treat your poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
 What could have been very small is now a real problem that may compromise your relationship, business, etc.

-I’ve always thought that the hardest and most valuable thing in work is to get a group of smart people to work together toward a common goal.

-Beth Comstock outlined eight principles for Exponential Leadership:
+Beth Comstock:

 2. Organize Around Information Flows: In the digital age, information moves fast.
 To keep up with information flows, you have to ditch hierarchy.
 There’s no room for bureaucracy.
 It’s about openness, candor, radical feedback and full transparency.
 If you organize your organization around these tenets, you’ll thrive.